AtulJoshi1/Face-Recognition-using-Transfer-Learning/README.md

 # Face-Recognition-using-Transfer-Learning
-Face Recognition using Tensor Flow and FaceNet.
+Face Recognition using Tensor Flow and FaceNet.</br>
 Goal: To generate a model which recognises the faces, with images given as input.